cchitsiang/awesome-stars/topics.md

 ## development

 - [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development
-- [systemdesign42/system-design-academy](https://github.com/systemdesign42/system-design-academy) - Newsletter to help busy software engineers become good at system design 👇
+- [systemdesign42/system-design-academy](https://github.com/systemdesign42/system-design-academy) - If you want to become good at system design, join this newsletter now 👇
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [ligurio/awesome-ci](https://github.com/ligurio/awesome-ci) - The list of continuous integration services and tools
 - [bytedance/flutter_ume](https://github.com/bytedance/flutter_ume) - UME is an in-app debug kits platform for Flutter.
 Produced by Flutter Infra team of ByteDance